shawnpxtl/Actions-Redmi-AX6/README.md

 * UnblockMusic
 * Wake-On-LAN
 * DDNS
+* Python(It is mainly used for scripts, so the router is so large because it is hung up. 😂)
 * More functions by themselves (may be refreshed from time to time to check)...

 ## Instructions